Azure-Samples/aks-contoso-ships-sample/README.md

 ### Prerequisites

+- Node.js version 8 for the Frontend
-- Node.js version 8 or later
+- Node.js version 12 or later for the backend
 - Docker and Docker Compose
 - MongoDB